-The governor declared a state of emergency, and the president approved it to ensure federal resources are available to assist in recovery efforts.
+The Governor declared a state of emergency, and the President approved it to ensure federal resources are available to assist in recovery efforts.
+First responders, the National Guard, and local emergency management teams continue working tirelessly to conduct water rescues and aid those in need.
+Reports indicated there were hundreds of water rescues, which saved many lives.
+Their dedication, and that of local neighbors, in the face of such horrors is commendable, and we are grateful for their service.

-First responders, the National Guard, and local emergency management teams continue working tirelessly to conduct water rescues and aid those in Their dedication, and that of local neighbors, in the face of such horrors is commendable, and we are grateful for their service.
+In the days and weeks ahead, we must focus on supporting the impacted communities and ensuring they receive the necessary resources.
 The General Assembly will work closely with state and federal officials to assist in relief efforts, and we urge all Kentuckians to remain vigilant as conditions continue to evolve.